nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Enrolling student in a tutorial that they are already in

-    * *Error Message: This person is already in the tutorial*
+    * *Error Message: This student is already in the tutorial.*

 * Format errors, check [here](#12-format-errors)